 - What is the next step in the interviewing process?

 Following up after your interview is extremely important and sets you apart from others being interviewed.
-When I was working on proposals in public accounting, one thing that I learned is that when you’re selling something, it’s important to have as many touch points with the potential clients/customers/buyers as possible, while maintaining the three principles above and not being weird.
-Its no different when it comes to selling yourself to a potential employer.
-My personal advice is to connect with your interviewer the same day, right after the interview, through LinkedIn.
+When you are selling something, it is important to have as many touchpoints with the potential clients/customers/buyers as possible, while maintaining the three principles above and not being weird.
+It is no different when it comes to selling yourself to a potential employer.
+Connect with your interviewer the same day, right after the interview, through LinkedIn.
 LinkedIn is a great networking tool!
 So, after the interview, sit down for 15 or 30 minutes and craft a great follow-up email.
-Need an example?

 I would like to thank you again for the interview yesterday.
 Your comments about the work-life balance that your company promotes and the fact that a majority of the clients in the office are in the xxx industry have increased my desire to work for KPMG.
 As we discussed in the interview, I have attached my unofficial transcript as well as a digital copy of my updated resume.

-Sending the thank you note will dramatically increase the rate and timeliness of the interviewers response to you.
-What is the first thing people do when they go into work?
+Sending the thank you note will dramatically increase the rate and timeliness of the interviewer’s response to you.
+What is the first thing people do when they go to work?
 They check their email!
 So, set yourself up to having the best chance of getting through to them!

-Also, keep in mind that its important to send them whatever documentation they ask from you.
+Also, keep in mind that it is important to send them whatever documentation they ask from you.
 Some companies require a cover letter to be submitted through their online portal.
 Seem like a hassle?
 Just do it!
-If the difference between you getting the offer and you being dropped out for next recruiting cycle is that you didn’t submit something they asked for, then perhaps you didn’t want the job that badly.
+If the difference between you getting the offer and you being dropped out for the next recruiting cycle is that you did not submit something they asked for, then perhaps you did not want the job that badly.

-One last comment on follow-up thank you notes – I often get asked, Andrew, can I submit a hand-written letter?
-Even though a hand-written letter is a kind gesture, the answer is no. Snail mail is simply too slow, so stick with email.
-You dont want to miss out on hiring decisions that happen quickly.
+One last comment on follow-up thank you notes — even though a hand-written letter is a kind gesture, it is best not to send one.
+Snail mail is simply too slow, so stick with email.
+You do not want to miss out on hiring decisions that happen quickly.